 If you ever had a cubby house as a kid or spent any time in the neighbour's cubby house, then you’ll remember how many hours you spent letting your imagination run wild in the backyard.
 Creating a unique cubby house for your kids is a great way to give them their own space to explore and play.
 Before you get going on this new project, we have outlined some considerations to inspire your kid's dream cubby house.

 Cubby houses have come a long way since the simple natural wood treehouse look.
 There is so much room to experiment on your cubby's colour palette.
 Some choose to theme their cubby house to match children’s play ideas.
 Imagine a shop front, spaceship, castle etc. If you don't want to theme your cubby house and have more of a blank slate – consider using darker colours on the outside such as a charcoal like Black Jack.
 This will make for less-frequent cleaning than a lighter shade that'll show up any dirt.
-Adding in pops of contrasting colours like Aqua Fiesta or Pink Melon on doors or windowsills will add some eye-catching features.
+Adding in pops of contrasting colours like Bras D'or or Ballerina on doors or windowsills will add some eye-catching features.
 Whichever colour palette you choose, make sure you use a paint like Taubmans All Weather so that your cubby can withstand the elements.
-See our guide for painting a house exterior for more tips.

 OPTIMISE YOUR NATURAL LIGHT